 The popularity of podcasts has never been higher; many SaaS companies have already included them as a vital marketing channel.

 Slack, Tinder, Buffer, Intercom, and other big names are already successfully growing their audience with podcasts.

 Why will podcasts be dominating the media landscape in 2023?

 According to Forbes, the increased adoption and development of technologies, such as voice recognition devices and smartwatches, will make podcasts even more comfortable to access, which will boost their popularity even more.

-Podcasts are accessible, allow users to multitask, they are easy to make, versatile, and enable to build a community.
+Podcasts are accessible, allow users to multitask, are easy to make, versatile, and enable building a community.

 Its listeners are loyal, affluent, and educated.